YassineChahdi/resumer/README.md

 # Resumer

-## Goal
-Build tailored resume from data, balancing impressiveness and similarity for given job descriptions.
+Build tailored resume from data, balancing impressiveness and similarity to given job descriptions.

 ## Organization